 Antonio Brown's agent hopes his client is a trendsetter.

-Despite Brown having three years left on his contract deal and the trade necessitating a massive amount of dead money on their books, the Pittsburgh Steelers traded Brown to the Raiders for just a third- and fifth-round pick.
-Drew Rosenhaus thinks the deal could set a precedent for players under contract who are unhappy in their current situation.
+Despite Brown having three years left on his contract and the trade necessitating a massive amount of dead money on their books, the Pittsburgh Steelers traded Brown to the Raiders for just a third- and a fifth-round pick.
+Agent Drew Rosenhaus thinks the deal could set a precedent for players under contract who are unhappy in their current situation.

 “What I hope it does is maybe bring some more balance," Rosenhaus told NBC Sports' Peter King in his Football Morning in America column.
 "There aren’t many players like Antonio Brown but perhaps—and I’m not suggesting that everybody go out and try to renegotiate their deal or ask for a trade—but I hope it gives players more leverage throughout the league.